strimzi/strimzi.github.io/_posts/2023-08-31-kafka-node-pools-whats-next.md

 While the data are being moved in the second step, the original partition-replicas are still available and can be used by clients if needed.
 You can also easily configure the speed at which the data should be moved to make sure it does not harm the performance of your Kafka cluster.

-But in some situations, this approach might be complicated.
+But in some situations, this approach might be complicated by potential limitations on resources.
 Because you are running the new node and the old node in parallel, you need to have sufficient resources available in your Kubernetes cluster.
 And when your Kubernetes cluster has only limited resources available - for example when running at the edge - this might be a problem.
 Being able to move the Kafka node directly would solve this problem.

 Just to be clear, the node pools might have completely different configurations.
 So Strimzi cannot just take the pod and _rename it_.
-It would need to drop the old Kafka node including its storage.
+Instead, it would need to drop the old Kafka node including its storage.
-And then create a new node with a new empty storage.
+And then create a new node with new empty storage.
-And the new node will then need to re-sync all the partition-replicas from the other node.
+The new node will then need to re-sync all the partition-replicas from the old node.

 This might take a lot of time.
-And while the data are being re-synced, your topics will be without the replicas hosted by this node and the availability guarantees of your Kafka cluster might be weakened.
+And while the data are being re-synced, your topics will be without the replicas hosted by the old node, potentially impacting the availability guarantees of your Kafka cluster.
 So, in most situations, we would recommend our users to use the first approach anyway.
 But moving the nodes might be useful in some niche situations, so we might get back to it and eventually implement it.